neich/rust-cql/README.md

 This is a low level driver that does not implement fancy features like node auto discovery or load balancing.

+Please, take into account that the (very small) example included has only been tested on Cassandra 1.2.18, 2.0.9, and 2.1.0-rc4 runnig on Ubuntu 14.04 x86.
+It has not been tested on Windows or OS/X, or other versions or Cassandra.

 Native protocol is disabled in some versions of Cassandra 1.2.
 [Please enable the native protocol before start](http://www.datastax.com/dev/blog/binary-protocol).

 What works: